 Resident Low Income Licenses

 To be eligible for a low income license, a person must meet the Alaska residency definition.
-The annual fishing, hunting and trapping license fee is $5.00 for a resident who is receiving or has received assistance during the preceding six months under any state or federal welfare program to aid the indigent, or has an annual family gross income of less than $8,200 for the year preceding application.
-Visit the Mail-in Licenses page to download the license application and the low income affidavit.
+The annual fishing, hunting and trapping license fee is $5.00 for a resident who has annual family or household income equal to or less than the most recent poverty guidelines for the state set by the United States Department of Health and Human Services for the year preceding application.

 The year immediately preceding application means the previous calendar year.
 A person paying $5.00 for a resident hunting, trapping, and sport fishing license must provide proof of eligibility under this paragraph when requested by the Department of Fish and Game or the Department of Public Safety.

 Members of the United States Armed Service or their dependents stationed in Alaska on active duty do not qualify for this license.